GauravS11112003/Route-Optimization-Shipt-/README.md

-# 🚀 Shipt Route Optimizer
+# 🚀 Multi-Strategy Routing Engine

 A full-stack web application for optimizing grocery delivery routes using intelligent assignment algorithms.
 Built with Go and React, this demo showcases Shipt's approach to logistics optimization.